-Wearing a retainer at night and between meals allows your teeth to hold their new form as they naturally try to shift over time – which would ruin the effort and expense put into the braces you started with.
+Wearing a retainer at night and between meals allows your teeth to hold their new form as they naturally try to shift over time.
+Forgoing a retainer at these times and allowing your teeth to shift by themselves would ruin the effort and expense put into the braces you started with.

 Types of Retainers

-As the Korean Journal of Orthodontics notes, of the two types of retainers, there are three models to choose from:
+As the NHS notes, of the two types of retainers, there are three models to choose from:

 - Fixed Retainers: These are held in place after being cemented to the backs of your teeth.